-The Irish Museum of Modern Art is home to the National Collection of modern and contemporary art, with over 4,000 works categorised by the following major headings:
+The Irish Museum of Modern Art is home to the National Collection of modern and contemporary art, with 4,400 works categorised by the following major headings:

-- Graphic Art & Photography refers to two-dimensional works on a flat surface such as prints, drawings and photography - Paintings application of paint onto a solid surface such as canvas, board or linen - Sculpture -three-dimensional object - Installation three-dimensional works that often are site specific and designed to transform the perception of a space.
-This often includes audio-visual works that transform a space - New Media/other including digital art, computer graphics, computer animation/other types of medium include tapestry, works with multiple mediums and IMMA's archive Time-Based Media ii) The policy for the acquisition, preservation, management and disposal of heritage assets.
-The Irish Museum of Modern Art was set up as a company limited by guarantee and not having a share capital under the Companies Act 1963.
-We are a National Cultural Institution under the auspices of the capital under the Companies Act 1963.
-We are a National Cultural Institution under the auspices of the Minister for Tourism, Culture, Arts, Gaeltacht, Sports and Media.
+- Graphic Art & Photography refers to two-dimensional works on a flat surface such as prints, drawings and photography - Paintings application of paint onto a solid surface such as canvas, board or linen - Sculpture -three-dimensional objects - Installation three-dimensional works that often are site specific and designed to transform the perception of a space.
+This often includes audio-visual works that transform a space - New Media/other including digital art, computer graphics, computer animation/other types of medium include tapestry, works with multiple media and IMMA's archive Time-Based Media ii) The policy for the acquisition, preservation, management and disposal of heritage assets.